 Create and launch a marketing campaign or initiative to promote your product line in a unique and new way that your customers haven’t seen before.
 Analyze your campaign’s success so you can refer to it in the future.

-There are a number examples of companies using market penetration to grow their business.
+There are several examples of companies using market penetration to grow their business.
 For the sake of this piece, let’s look at Dunkin’.

-Dunkin’ (formerly, Dunkin’ Donuts) was started in Quincy, MA back in the 1940’s.
-Since, Dunkin’ has become a globally-recognized brand.
+Dunkin’ (formerly, Dunkin’ Donuts) was started in Quincy, MA back in the 1940s.
+Since then, Dunkin’ has become a globally-recognized brand.
 Dunkin’ has since grown substantially and opened stores in 46 countries — yet, the company’s most-loyal customers remain in New England.
-In fact, there are 12,500 Dunkin’s worldwide (9,000 of which are in the U.S.) — yet, over one-third of Dunkin’s stores are located in New England.
-In terms of market penetration, Dunkin’ continues to tap into their large and loyal market by opening and maintaining that large portion of their stores in New England.
+In fact, there are 12,500 Dunkin’s worldwide (9,000 of which are in the U.S.) In terms of market penetration, Dunkin’ continues to tap into their large and loyal market by opening and maintaining that large portion of their stores in New England.

 Check out the following map for example — Boston is a small city, and you can walk between almost all 10 of these Dunkin’ locations in just minutes.